matteodalboni/detectum/README.md

-# DeTeGO - Decomposition Techniques Getting Optimal in terms of memory consumption
+# DeTeGo --- *De*composition *Te*chniques designed for on-the-*Go* use
 A linear algebra library offering a wide selection of matrix decompositions and direct solvers for real-valued dense matrices.

-One of the distinctive traits of *DeTeGO* is that all the algorithms are built around in-place operations, ensuring a minimal memory footprint.
+One of the distinctive traits of *DeTeGo* is that all the algorithms are built around in-place operations, ensuring a minimal memory footprint.
 Fully implemented in plain C, the library adopts single-precision arithmetic and avoids dynamic memory allocation.
-All of these features make *DeTeGO* ideal for embedded systems, too.
+All of these features make *DeTeGo* ideal for embedded systems, too.

 The library includes:
 * Cholesky decomposition;